Beginning July 21, 2017:

 The PVI examination has 185 questions and takes four hours to complete.
 The examination features Picture Archive and Communication Simulation (PACSim) Items (questions).
 The new, patent-pending PACSim items simulate an interpretation workstation experience relevant to present-day medical practice.

 For the examination, you’ll be assessed on your skills and abilities in the anatomy and hemodynamics of cerebrovascular, venous, peripheral and abdominal blood vessels.
-Scores for each examination period are available approximately 60 days after the testing period ends.

 Benefits of the RPVI® Certification